msyk/FMDataAPI/README.md

 'Offset' and 'range' parameters could not set as an integer value.
 - 2017-11-06: [Ver.4] The getFieldNames() and getPortalNames() methods are added.
 - 2018-02-03: [Ver.5] Bug fix of sorting parameters in query method.
+- 2018-02-18: [Ver.6] Bug fix of creating record with no default value.